-Some significant outcomes in the sport of pugilism over the last 48 hours.
+Some significant outcomes in the sport of pugilism over the last forty-eight hours.
 Here are the highlights, with a lowlight or two as well.

 First up, Hopkins vs Smith Jr. was not the only important match in the light heavyweight division this past weekend.
 On Friday, top-ranked contenders Sullivan Barrera (18-1) and Vyacheslav Shabranskyy (17-1) clashed at Fantasy Springs Casino in Indio, California.

 There was much at stake in this battle between two middle-ranked contenders vying for a future title shot, and the action in the ring reflected that as both men gave their all and gave boxing fans the best fight of the weekend.
 Shabrankyy hit the deck in round one courtesy of Barrera’s right hand, but in round two the Ukrainian struck back, decking Barrera with a hard left.
 It was a fast-paced, back-and-forth scrap which kept the fans in Indio on their feet and saw Barrera score two more knockdowns to prevail by a TKO in round seven.

 “With this win, I proved all the people who bad-mouthed me wrong,” said Barrera afterwards.
 “I know I’m a better boxer now with my new trainer, Derik Santos, and I want to fight the best in the division.
 We would be very interested in Nathan Cleverly and we’ll go right to his backyard if we have to.”

 On the undercard, welterweight “Speedy” Rashidi Ellis (17-0) made a late entry for KO of the Year with a sensational knockout of Eddie Gomez (19-2).
 Showing impressive hand-speed, Ellis scored with a vicious right hand that sent Gomez to the canvas.
 When his opponent beat the count, Rashidi wasted no time and ended matters with a blistering volley of power shots, the match over in just 79 seconds.